maidsafe-archive/MaidSafe-Vault/docs/mpid_messaging.md

 MPID Messaging Client
 --------------
 The messaging client, as described as Mpid(X) in the above section, can be named as nfs_mpid_client.
 It shall provide following key functionalities :
-1. Send Message (Put)
+1. Send Message (Put from sender)
-2. Retrieve Message (Get)
+2. Retrieve Full Message (Get from receiver)
+4. Retrieve Message Head only (Get from receiver)
-3. Remove sent Message (Delete)
+3. Remove sent Message (Delete from sender)
 4. Accept Message Alert (when ```PUSH``` model used) and/or Retrive Message Alert (when ```PULL``` model used)

-When ```PUSH``` model is used, nfs_mpid_client is expected to have it's own routing object.
-So it can connect to network directly allowing the MpidManagers around it to tell its connection status directly.
+When ```PUSH``` model is used, nfs_mpid_client is expected to have it's own routing object (not sharing with maid_nfs).
+So it can connect to network directly allowing the MpidManagers around it to tell the connection status directly.

-Such specific routing object is not required when ```PULL``` model is used.
-And may also have the benefit of saving the battery life on mobile device as the client app doesn't need to keeps nfs_mpid_client running all the time.
+Such seperate routing object is not required when ```PULL``` model is used.
+It may also have the benefit of saving the battery life on mobile device as the client app doesn't need to keeps nfs_mpid_client running all the time.

 Future Works
 ============